 Standard plasterboard is available with both square and tapered edges and usually has one Ivory face which is suitable for direct painting or wallpapering.
 Use the tapered type if you plan to fill and tape the joints.

 Either type can be used if you plan to apply a coat of gypsum plaster, but make sure that the tapered edges face inwards.
-Standard plasterboard is available in a variety of sheet sizes, and in thicknesses between 9.5mm and 12.5mm.
+Standard plasterboard is available in a variety of sheet sizes and in thicknesses between 9.5mm and 12.5mm.
+Any size of standard plasterboard can be used for dot and dab walls, and for affixing to a stud frame.

 Thermal Laminates are mostly available in the standard sheet size of 2400mm x 1200mm and range in thickness between 18mm and 65mm.
 Due to the extra materials used in their construction, thermal laminates are considerably more expensive than other types of plasterboard.